University of St. Michael's College: Campus and buildings

 The cornerstone was laid at Clover Hill on September 16, 1855, for the college building and the college parish of St. Basil's Church, which was consecrated November 16, 1856 with a Pontifical High Mass.
 This building is the oldest building at the University of Toronto in continuous academic use.
 A further addition, designed by William Irving, was constructed between 1872 and 1873 to house an auditorium, classrooms and student residence.
 In 1996, the original building was completely renovated by Carlos Ott Partnership Architects and renamed Odette Hall, and a modern religious art gallery donated by Fr.
 Daniel Donovan was installed on the two lower floors.

 The Soldier's Memorial Slype connects the quadrangle with Queen's Park.

 The master plan and Collegiate Gothic complex of buildings at the western side of the college nearest to Queen's Park were built in 1935 and designed by architect Arthur William Holmes in Gothic revival style: the Pontifical Institute, More House, Fisher House, Brennan Hall (1938) and Teefy Hall (1935–1936) and extension of the East Wing, (1902–1903).
 Brennan Hall in the north-central section of campus contains a dining hall, faculty dining room, common rooms, and guestrooms.
-The small park between Brennan Hall and St. Basil's Church is known as Scollard Park, named for St Michael's alumnus Fr.
+The small park between Brennan Hall and St. Basil's Church is known as Scollard Park, named for St. Michael's alumnus Fr.
 Robert Scollard.

 Fisher House and More House both began as residences for men, while classrooms and faculty offices were located in Teefy Hall to the south.
 The Queen's Park Building to the north was built for the Pontifical Institute of Mediaeval Studies.
 A student-faculty centre was built in 1968 as an extension of Brennan Hall.

-The Soldier's Memorial Slype connects the college quadrangle with Queen's Park, its sandstone walls etched with the names of St. Michael's College alumni who died in the World Wars and the Korean War.
+The Soldier's Memorial Slype connects the university quadrangle with Queen's Park, its sandstone walls etched with the names of St. Michael's College alumni who died in the World Wars and the Korean War.

-Examples of early post-war architecture at the college include Carr Hall, designed by Ernest Cormier and built in 1954, housing faculty and administrative offices, classrooms and an auditorium.
+Examples of early post-war architecture at the university include Carr Hall, designed by Ernest Cormier and built in 1954, housing faculty and administrative offices, classrooms and an auditorium.
 At the northern edge of campus, Elmsley Hall was built in 1955 as a men's residence and a new residence for the Loretto College was built in 1958.
-The brutalist concrete building of the John M. Kelly Library was opened in 1969, at the southern portion of the college on St. Joseph Street.
+The brutalist concrete building of the John M. Kelly Library was opened in 1969, at the southern portion of the university on St. Joseph Street.
 The former Ontario Research Council building next to the library has been redesigned with classrooms and offices as the Muzzo Family Alumni Hall.